MicrosoftDocs/power-platform/power-platform/admin/grant-users-access.md

 ---
 # Grant users access

-To have users up and running in [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps, you complete some administrative tasks in the [!INCLUDE[pn_office_365_admin_center](../includes/pn-office-365-admin-center.md)]—which you generally do only once—followed by administrative tasks in Dynamics 365 apps.
+To have users up and running in Dynamics 365 apps, you complete some administrative tasks in the [!INCLUDE[pn_office_365_admin_center](../includes/pn-office-365-admin-center.md)]—which you generally do only once—followed by administrative tasks in Dynamics 365 apps.

  Dynamics 365 apps is an online service subscription.
 When you signed up for this service, you received a set of licenses with your subscription, one license for each user.
 You can purchase additional licenses if you need them.